Installation

 Connecting as a Standalone

-The device can be connected to the door lock, door button, and door sensor directly without connecting a separate I/O device.
+The product can be connected to the door lock, door button, and door sensor directly without connecting a separate I/O device.

 Suprema’s standalone intelligent readers contain internal relays that can directly lock/unlock doors without external controllers for added convenience.
 For access control applications in need of security, however, it is NOT recommended to use the internal relay of a reader to prevent any tampering attacks which can potentially trigger the door unlock.
 For such applications, it is highly recommended to use a separate relay unit for a lock control such as Suprema’s Secure I/O 2, DM-20 or CoreStation installed at a secure side of a door.